Fruitvale Open-Air School

 OMCA

-Each of the sides had a different treatment to reflect the sun.
-The southern side had tall windows that, when open, didn’t seem to be enclosed.
+Each side had a different treatment to reflect the sun.
+The southern side had tall windows that, when open, didn’t seem enclosed.
 The east side was opened to the elements with only half of a wall.
 A screen protected them from insects.
-In case of storms awnings can be pulled down to protect the students.
+In case of storms, awnings could be pulled down to protect the students.

 Fruitvale School.”
-Negative shows school children hanging out the windows of the school, posing for the photo.
-A male teacher is standing on the ground outside the windows looking up at the first floor windows filled with the students.
+The negative shows schoolchildren hanging out the school’s windows, posing for the photo.
+A male teacher is standing on the ground outside the windows, looking up at the first-floor windows filled with students.

 OMCA